alikhutaba/Android-shape-image-button/README.md

 [![](https://jitpack.io/v/alikhutaba/Android-shape-image-button.svg)](https://jitpack.io/#alikhutaba/Android-shape-image-button)

-A library for simple implementation of smart ranking.
-The user will see a dialog every x time.
-If the user gives a high score, he will be transferred to the Google store.
-If he gives a low score, he will only receive a thank you toast message.
+A library for simple implementation of buttons with rounder corners images with the main title and subtitle. you can load your images and title text to the button, with many options to change : titles color text. titles background-color. titles text size. titles font.

+The main implementation of this buttons you can see in spotify and calm apps.

 <img src="https://github.com/alikhutaba/Android-shape-image-button/blob/master/app/src/main/res/drawable/Screenshot_1.png?raw=true" width="300" high="450">